Advances in Lymphoma Research

 A signaling pathway is a series of chemical reactions that control one or more cell functions.
 Many types of non-Hodgkin lymphoma are driven by a signaling pathway called the B-cell receptor signaling pathway.
 A drug called ibrutinib (Imbruvica) has been developed to shut down that pathway.
 It is being used and tested in a number of ways:

-Many other targeted therapies are being tested in non-Hodgkin lymphoma.
+Many other targeted therapies are being studied in non-Hodgkin lymphoma.
 Some that are approved for specific subtypes are listed below.

-Researchers are also trying to make standard treatment regimens less toxic for older patients.
-In one study, NCI researchers found that the intensity of standard chemotherapy could be reduced in older adults with Burkitt lymphoma, an aggressive type of non-Hodgkin lymphoma, without compromising the potential for a cure.
+Researchers are also trying to make standard treatment regimens less toxic.
+In one study, NCI researchers found that the intensity of standard chemotherapy could be reduced in adults with lower risk Burkitt lymphoma, an aggressive type of non-Hodgkin lymphoma, without compromising the potential for a cure.

 Immunotherapy